asaddevil123/Replete/README.md

     file:///home/me/tool.json
     file:///home/me/code/project/bundle.json

-Only the last attempt (bundle.json) could succeed, and only if `options.mime` recognized JSON files, which it does not do by default.
+Only the last attempt (bundle.json) could succeed, and only if `options.headers` recognized JSON files, which it does not do by default.

-It is your responsibility to choose `options.root_locator`, `options.mime`, and `options.browser_hostname` such that sensitive files are not exposed.
+It is your responsibility to choose `options.root_locator`, `options.headers`, and `options.browser_hostname` such that sensitive files are not exposed.

 ## Links
 - [The REPL is not a toy](https://www.youtube.com/watch?v=6hMOtPnVr3A)